netzwerg/netzwerg.ch/posts/2020-03-30-on-self-care-and-science.markdown

 This exercise is a form of mindfulness meditation.
 There's [scientific evidence](https://www.nature.com/articles/s41598-018-26268-w) that it results in a gain of [insulae](https://en.wikipedia.org/wiki/Insular_cortex) connection strength.
-The insulae are brain strutures believed to be involved in consciousness.
+The insulae are brain structures believed to be involved in consciousness.
 They play a role in diverse functions, such as compassion & empathy, self-awareness, cognitive functioning, and interpersonal experience.
+The more activation in the insulae, the calmer we are.

 Recommended reading: [First, We Make the Beast Beautiful](https://www.sarahwilson.com/2017/01/first-make-beast-beautiful/) by Sarah Wilson